ACCREDITED PRACTISING DIETITIAN, ACCREDITED NUTRITIONIST

 Kate is especially skilled in addressing client’s eating behaviour and relationships with food, claiming that “why and how a person eats is often more important than what they eat”.

 Kate has gained extensive experience working with a variety of populations and is the coordinator of the Mental Health Practitioners Network Brisbane Eating and Weight Management group, providing training opportunities for psychologists and allied health professionals.
-Kate is also our Clinic Manager, supporting our clinicians and administration team to provide the highest quality care to our clients and referrers.
+Kate supports our clinicians and administration team to provide the highest quality care to our clients and referrers.

 - Non-Dieting Approach for Dietitians: Fiona Willer